dalenewman/Cfg-NET/Articles/Autofac.md

 }
 ```

-It optionally takes:
+These interfaces are exposed:

 * an [`IReader`](#IReader) - for passing in something other than `XML` or `JSON`.
 * an [`IParser`](#IParser) - for a different parser
 * a collection of [`IValidator`](#IValidators) - for custom validators
 * an [`ILogger`](#ILogger) - for additional logging

-<a name="IReader"></a>

 ### An IReader

-You can make your own reader.
-For example, let's say you'd like to
-pass in a file name instead of `XML` or `JSON`.
+The reader is used in the `CfgNode.Load` method.
+The default reader just
+*reads the string* you pass in the `cfg` parameter.
+It expects you to give
+it `XML` or `JSON` that is ready for parsing.

+For an example, we will implement a reader that expects a file name, and reads
+from the file system.
 Note: Cfg-Net can not read files, because it is a portable class
 library (PCL).

-The `IReader` interface looks like this:
+The `IReader` interface:

 ```csharp
 public interface IReader {